 She is often spotted in a white apron and green turban walking the property.
 There was at least one murder which took place here, on the porch, where an owner was shot dead.

-Footsteps can be heard on the stairs, children playing where there are no children and a piano which repeats the same chord over and over.
+Footsteps can be heard on the stairs, children playing where there are none and a piano which repeats the same chord over and over.
 It only stops when you enter the room.

 You’re sure to meet someone here who will give you chills!